 - technical aptitude, to learn how to use new equipment and emerging technology

-- interpersonal skills, to develop strong working relationships and trust with a broad range of people to foster productive collaborations and future partnerships
+- interpersonal skills, to develop strong working relationships

 - a strong passion for your discipline and motivation to continue learning, reach deadlines and targets